jod35/fastapi-beyond-crud-docs/docs/chapter14.md

     )
     return message
 ```

+- `recipients`: A list of email addresses to send the email to.
+- `subject`: The subject line of the email.
+- `body`: The body content of the email, which can be plain text or HTML.

 In the `Settings` class located in `src.config.py`, email-related configuration variables are added.
 These variables are used to configure the email sending settings: